-Where is the Rust Belt?
+Just where is the Rust Belt I speak of?
 There’s always some debate: some say the belt consists of the easternmost plains states.
 Others would extend it into western New England.
 Most agree Ohio is smack dab in the middle of it.
 Basically, the Rust Belt is the post-industrial Upper Midwest.
 Anywhere that was powered by steel, rubber, or auto production–that’s certainly a Rust Belt place.